Bounds on Sphere Sizes in the Sum-Rank Metric and Coordinate-Additive Metrics: Preliminaries

 \subsection{Ordinary Generating Functions}

-The theory of \acp{OGF} is a useful branch of mathematics that lays connections between combinatorics, analysis, number theory, probability theory and other fields.
+The theory of \acp{OGF} is an important branch of mathematics that lays connections between combinatorics, analysis, number theory, probability theory and other fields.
 In this paper we restrict ourselves to \acp{OGF} corresponding to weights in coordinate-additive metrics, which are polynomials with non-negative coefficients.
 Consider a finite abelian group $\Alphabet$ with weight function $\AlphabetWeight$ and induced coordinate-additive weight function $\SumAlphabetWeight$ on $\Alphabet^{\ell}$.
 The {\ac{OGF} corresponding to $\SumAlphabetWeight$ is defined as the polynomial